 Always make sure that flames are visible above the wood after re-fuelling for cleanest burning.
 Burning without flames above the fuel will create unnecessary smoke.
-After re-fuelling open the single air control fully to the Wood (left) side for 3 minutes or until the logs are fully blackened to achieve full flames above the fuel.
+After re-fuelling open the single air control fully out for 3 minutes or until the logs are fully blackened to achieve full flames above the fuel.